MWelHeb/01_Covid19_Scan/Data_Science_Projects.md

        page.save(jpeg_file, 'JPEG')
 ```

-The pdf or jpg output of such (moving average) devlopment plot (e.g. for Germany) would look as follows:
+The pdf or jpg output of such a (moving average) devlopment plot (e.g. for Germany) would look as follows:
 ![Trend Example](trend_DE.jpg)

-xxxx
+Additionally to the historical development for each and every country we are in particular interested to have a "one page" overview on the current Covid19 situation for all countries at once.
+The coding for this purpose is given below.
+Basically it also works with Python functions.
+The first function defines for each country the position on the typical bell shaped covid curve.
+This position depends on the cluster to which the country is allocated as well as the country ranking within the cluster according to population size.
+On top of that also the font color is specified depending on whether the country has shifted from one cluster to another cluster since the last snap shot.
+Once this is evaluated for all countries the second function fulfills the plot into a pdf file for the given data set of all countries.
+Obviously one can also limit the data set to countries of one region (e.g. Asia) and the conduct the plot only for those countries.

 ```
 # (7) Calculation of covid scan and print into pdf